openstack/aodh/doc/source/install/development.rst

       <http://devstack.org/localrc.html>`_ or `devstack configuration
       <http://devstack.org/configuration.html>`_.

-3. Ceilometer makes extensive use of the messaging bus, but has not yet been tested with ZeroMQ.
-We recommend using Rabbit or qpid for now.
-By default, RabbitMQ will be used by devstack.

-4. The ceilometer services are not enabled by default, so they must be enabled in ``local.conf`` before running ``stack.sh``.
+3. The ceilometer services are not enabled by default, so they must be enabled in ``local.conf`` before running ``stack.sh``.

    This example ``local.conf`` file shows all of the settings required for